-Back in November 08, I lamented how our once-golden child, Leo Di Caprio--he who wowed us in WHAT'S EATING GILBERT GRAPE and the BASKETBALL DIARIES--had fallen into the Hollywood aging child actor baby bear trap (i.e. the baby face that lifted them to fame by allowing them to play characters younger than they [and to attract 'tweener girls] becomes a curse when they try to embody macho action heroes) and had yet to emerge.
-Where other actors in his straits expanded into ambiguous territory--playing villains, cross-dressers and amoral pirates--Leonardo hath locked onto a rigidness of moral fibre that would make even the Lone Ranger wince.
+Back in November 08, I lamented how our cinema's once-golden child, Leo Di Caprio--he who wowed us in WHAT'S EATING GILBERT GRAPE and the BASKETBALL DIARIES--had fallen into the Hollywood aging child actor bear trap, wherein the same baby face that made him a heartthrob as a youngster becomes a liability when he's just too old to 'pass.'
+Where other actors in his same pretty boy straits veered off from the shallows into ambiguous depths--playing villains, cross-dressers and amoral pirates; getting all their pretty punched away in brawls--Leonardo hath locked onto a rigidness of moral fibre that would make even the Lone Ranger wince.
 Since he became a huge star with TITANIC, Leo's roles have grown more and more inflexible.
 Nowadays he makes sure every character he plays is:

 A) The good guy

-B) Straight (even in BASKETBALL DIARIES, he's only repulsed when pulling tricks in the Men's room)
+B) Straight (even in BASKETBALL DIARIES, he's only repulsed when pulling tricks in the Men's room - and is only seen receiving, never giving, if you know what I mean)

 D) Tough (symbolized by tattoos, crewcuts, muscles and the fiercest facial hair he can muster)

-E) Morally upright and sober (though this is often ridiculously played both ways, as in THE DEPARTED wherein he risks being ostracized by ordering straight cranberry juice at a gang-run bar, but is a supposed to be a Xanax-addict)
+E) Morally upright and sober (though this is often ridiculously played both ways, as in THE DEPARTED wherein he risks being ostracized by ordering straight cranberry juice at a gang-run bar, but is a supposed to be a Xanax-addict.
+He wants to pass as a thug but won't even have a gin and tonic?)

 D) a compassionate, non-objectifying lover --whether there's any room or use for it in the script or not, he must have a (straight) love interest, preferably played by a total hottie.
-She may be dead and haunting him in flashbacks or ghostly visitations.
+She may be dead and haunting him in flashbacks or ghostly visitations, but she must be model-level hawt, bro.

 E) Ideally he'll get to have a cool accent, either Irish-Boston or South Ah-friggin.

-Leo's characters can never make fun of themselves; they have no outside perspective on their glum sanctimony.
-Meanwhile, if he could prance around, or snivel, or laugh, or punch out a woman while wearing a bear suit, or just play a normal heavy (even taking Matt Damon's role in THE DEPARTED or Crowe's in BODY OF LIES) he'd re-establish his Oscar worth.
-Instead he stands alone, holding onto his dimestore glower (right).
+Leo's characters can never make fun of themselves; they have no outside perspective on their wearyingly glum sanctimony.
+Meanwhile, if he could prance around, or snivel, or laugh, or punch out a woman while wearing a bear suit, or just play an ambiguous opportunist, he'd re-establish his Oscar worth.
+Instead he stands alone, holding onto his dimestore glower (right), his wispy 'stache fluttering.

 To his credit, Leo doesn't fall back on Christian Bale-style deep throat talking, and he did send up his bratty crystal-drinking modelizer image in Woody Allen's CELEBRITY, back in 1998, when he was still young enough that he was supposed to seem adenoidal, plus... that was the same year as...
 TITANIC.
 Has the star of Leo fallen since then?
-Well, not quite, it's more like it's been affixed to Scorsese's, and sometimes two very big rights make a little bit of a wrong.
-I did enjoy THE AVIATOR, GANGS OF NEW YORK and INFERNAL AFFAIRS' BOSTON VACATION, but Leo was, frankly, the worst part of at least two of them.
+Well, not quite.
+It's more like it's been affixed to Scorsese's, and sometimes two very big rights make a little bit of a wrong.
+I did enjoy THE AVIATOR, GANGS OF NEW YORK and INFERNAL AFFAIRS' BOSTON VACATION, but Leo was, frankly, the worst part of all three of them.
 Now he's starring in another Scorsese film opening this weekend, a thriller called SHUTTER ISLAND.
 Oh man, I can just tell by the trailer he's still in this holding pattern of little boy in big man clothesism.

 * Patti Smith, ("Land," Horses)